 - 1 avocado peel and pit removed

-- 2 tbsp lemon juice approx. half a large lemon
+- 2 tablespoon lemon juice approx. half a large lemon

-- 2-4 tbsp pickle juice scoop some out of a jar of pickles or use water if you don't have any
+- 2-4 tablespoon pickle juice scoop some out of a jar of pickles or use water if you don't have any

 - Add all the ingredients to your food processor, starting with 2 tablespoons of pickle juice.
 Process until smooth and add more pickle juice if a thinner consistency is desired.